NickGiag/java-api-hospital/patchnotes.md

     -created LoginController to authenticate users
     -fixed some JS warnings and errors (nulls to empty strings on forms)

-    TODO:
-    -logged in user still sees only customer with Id = 1 appointments -doctor appointments show customer info not themselves(needs different approuch on appointments in the backend)
+    v0.3.1
+    -logged in user now see only their own appointments
+    -doctor now see their appointments with all customers -login controller reimplemented
+    -UserNotFoundException when logging in with wrong credentials(still working on it)